About the Facility

 3. Dimension 3100 SPM system

-The Digital Instruments Nanoscope IIIa Dimension 3100 SPM system can provide high resolution, 3D images for a large variety of materials, such as nanoparticles, polymers, DNA, semiconductor thin films, magnetic media, optics and other advanced nanostructures.
+The Digital Instruments Nanoscope IIIa Dimension 3100 SPM system provides high resolution, 3D images for a large variety of materials, such as nanoparticles, polymers, DNA, semiconductor thin films, magnetic media, optics and other advanced nanostructures.

 MFM image mode can scan samples in external magnetic fields, which is useful for in-situ imaging magnetic domain structures and magnetic switch behavior.
-The available magnetic fields using permanent magnets can be applied perpendicular (± 0.25 T) and/or parallel (± 0.35 T) to the sample surface.
+The available magnetic devices can supply magnetic fields perpendicular (± 0.25 T) and/or parallel (± 0.35 T) to the sample surface.